 If you’re new to the show, click on the green “Watch replay” button below and sign in or register to watch our latest episode from Friday, August 31, 2018.
-You can also listen to the show as an audio podcast, found on iTunes/Apple Podcast, Android, Google Play, Stitcher, and RSS.

 For this week’s top stories, you’ll find timestamps below that allow you to fast-forward in the replay above.

 Over the past year, Facebook has steadily rolled out several new features and tools to help group admins build their communities.
 These updates include enhanced admin resources and support, subscription and mentorship programs, and social learning tools.
 Facebook also added new member profiles and badges and rolled out Watch Party to all groups to make it easier for members to connect, discover things in common, and share experiences with one another.
 Here are the new Facebook Groups tools and features discovered this week: